San Antonio Gunslingers (indoor football): American Arena League (2021)

-The San Antonio Gunslingers were brought back and owned by three home town families, the Garcia, Torres and Young family.
-After five years on getting the stage ready, The Gunslingers joined the American Arena League for the inaugural 2021 season as an expansion team playing in the Texas-based West Division.
+The San Antonio Gunslingers were established by three local families, the Garcias, Torres and Youngs.
+After five years of planning, the Gunslingers joined the American Arena League for the inaugural 2021 season as an expansion team playing in the Texas-based West Division.
 They led the West Division going into the division championship, but lost to the North Texas Bulls 46–28 on June 6, 2021.

 National Arena League (2022–2023)

-After a very successful 2021 the Garcia, Torres and Young family made the decision join the National Arena League.
+After a very successful 2021 season, the Garcia, Torres and Young families made the decision to join the National Arena League.
 Two games into the season the three families announced the sale of the team to Don and Brandon Rackler on June 7, 2022.
 The team went 4–8 and did not make the playoffs.

 Indoor Football League (2024)

-On September 26, 2023, the Gunslingers were announced as join the Indoor Football League (IFL) for the 2024 season.
+On September 26, 2023, it was announced that the Gunslingers would join the Indoor Football League (IFL) for the 2024 season.